Principal Therapists: Liz Monahan: 087 099 8350 / Brian O’Connor: 087 284 7920 / Patricia Stewart: 086 829 1002 / Harriet Parsons: 087 133 5417

 Brian works with adults and teenagers helping them with issues such as depression, stress, anxiety, personal and work challenges, identity and sexuality.
 Prior to practicing full time as a psychotherapist Brian ran his own advertising communications consultancy, working with not-for-profit organisations and in the visual and performing arts.
 Brian combines his experience in creative problem solving with a clinical training in psychoanalysis to help people find their own solutions to the challenges of modern life.
 He has been a member of the Executive Committee of APPI (Association for Psychoanalysis and Psychotherapy in Ireland) and has also served on its Training Committee.
 Brian is actively involved in a number of continuous professional development groups in Dublin.

 M.A., M. Psych Science, A.P.P.I., I.C.P.
 Contact: 086 829 1002 firstname.lastname@example.org

-Patricia has been seeing adolescents and adults in private practice since 1994.
-She has been a psychoanalytic supervisor and training analyst for over two decades.
-Her training as a psychoanalyst prioritises listening, without judgment or pre-conditions, in order to facilitate an exploration of a person’s life and to address suffering.
-Patricia is a member of the Executive Committee of APPI and the Editorial Board of Lacunae.
-She has taught psychoanalysis extensively on the Master’s courses at St Vincent’s School of Psychotherapy and DBS College.
-Her interests include theories of identity and the effects of life-change and loss.
+Patricia has been seeing older adolescents and adults in private practice for 25 years and is a Supervisor and Training Analyst.
+Her training as a psychoanalyst prioritises listening, without judgment or pre-conditions, in order to facilitate an exploration of a person’s life – and to address their suffering.

 M.A., MSc, A.P.P.I., I.C.P.
 Contact: 087 133 5417 email@example.com